 Study of the fundamentals of information technology and how they support and interact with business organizations.
 Emphasis is on building a broad, basic technology framework.
-Prerequisite: CSIT1010 or CSIT1040 or CSIT100.

 Analysis of the fundamental principles of the American economic system, centering on price, national income, international trade and finance, fiscal policy, monetary policy, money, and banking.
 Prerequisite: 1 year high school algebra; geometry recommended.
 Goal 1C, ELO5 Social Science - World Citizenship